robhudson/robhudson.github.io/src/posts/2020-08-05-notes-on-new-ubuntu-installs.md

 1. Do the same for nightly changing the above as needed.
 1. On launch set up profiles for each.
+1. Set the default browser by running the command
+    * `xdg-settings set default-web-browser firefox-nightly.desktop`

 ## Install various apps via Ubuntu Software